The home of incredible collections from the natural world as well as findings from the prehictoric times

 A historic town in the Soča Valley with amazing natural and WWI heritage made world-famous by Hemingway.

-Mysterious river gorges with moss-covered stones are one of the most popular spots in lower Soča Valley inside Triglav National Park.
+Mysterious river gorges with moss-covered stones are one of the most popular spots in the lower Soča Valley inside Triglav National Park.

 A quaint town in eastern Slovenia in the Lower Sava Valley full of history, thermal waters, and good food and wine.